-Air looks at the influence the atmosphere has on conditions at the Earth’s surface.
-You’ll explore the components of air and how they interact with one another and with the Earth, as well as the properties and phenomena that make up an everyday notion of the ‘weather’.
+Air looks at the influence the atmosphere has on conditions at the earth’s surface.
+You’ll explore the components of air and how they interact with one another and with the earth, as well as the properties and phenomena that make up an everyday notion of the ‘weather’.

 Block 3: Earth

-Next you will look at aspects of the Earth: rocks, landforms and soils.
+Next you will look at aspects of Earth: rocks, landforms and soils.
 The topic starts by seeing how rocks are formed with different compositions, in a variety of environments.
 This is followed by a study of weathering: rocks and the minerals of which they are composed undergo physical and chemical (and some biological) erosion, forming insoluble fragments and soluble ions.
 Natural environmental processes such as weathering and erosion are responsible for the evolution of landscapes and so this topic continues with an investigation of landforms.
 Finally, you will look at soils, which are more than simply a growing medium for plants; on land they are the critical interface between the organic and inorganic environments.